Statement of Faith

 Eternal Security — We are eternally secure in Christ.
 We have died with Christ and have been raised to new life in Him (Eph 2:5-6; Col 3:1-3).
 We have entered into His death and resurrection.
 Therefore, if Jesus is “never going to die again” (Ro 6:9), then neither can we ever die again.
 True faith in Christ is an enduring faith.
 The fruit of faith is faith-fulness.
 The fruit of salvation is a life of obedience to God.
 True faith follows whom it professes.

-Gifts of the Spirit — My position can be found in my series on the gifts of the Spirit, beginning with “Foundational Truths:” Gifts Series – [Foundational Truths]
+A full explanation of my position can be found in my “Expanded Statement of Faith” (below) and in my series on the gifts of the Spirit, beginning with “Foundational Truths:” Gifts Series – [Foundational Truths]